 It’s important to have an appropriate training tool at your disposal to improve riding skills, build strength and fitness, and prevent injury.
 The two most popular training tools are stationary computers and rollers.

 Once the preserve of professional cyclists, training computers have now become affordable to anyone.
 All modern computers display the rider’s cadence, heart rate, and power output.
 A good computer is essential to monitor your fitness progress.

-You can use rollers to train on the rollers, on the floor, or on a turbo trainer.
-When using the rollers you get a better feel for the balance and agility of the bike, therefore always using the rollers is a great way to accelerate and decelerate on your bike, and practice spinning your legs without resistance from the bike.
+You can use rollers to train on the floor, or on a turbo trainer.
+When using the rollers you get a better feel for the balance and agility of the bike, therefore by using them is a great way to accelerate and decelerate on your bike, and train your legs without resistance from the bike.

-Can be easily stored if you don’t need them for four to six weeks or longer.
-Big roller burners can be a pain to store if you haven’t purchased a trainer stand.
+Trainers an be easily stored if you don’t need them for four to six weeks or longer.
+Big roller burners can be difficult to store if you haven’t purchased a trainer stand.